 Our Patient Care Coordinator is very knowledgeable in this area and will help in the process of determining your benefits.
-If you do not have insurance coverage, she will provide you with a price quotes and, if necessary, connect you with financial assistance programs.
+If you do not have coverage, they can provide you with a price quotes and, if necessary, connect you with financial assistance programs.

-- PAYMENT OPTIONS FOR SELF PAY
+▪ PAYMENT OPTIONS FOR SELF PAY

 - On the day of your first consultation, you will be provided a financial quote which includes the surgery, anesthesia, operating room costs, and follow-up care.
 It does not include pathology costs or prescription medications.
-It does not include management of complications or revisions. - Full payment of the quote is due during your preoperative appointment or at least 2 weeks prior to the surgery date. - We provide a number of payment options that may be used individually or combined according to your wishes. - CASH OR CHECK: cashier's check, personal check, or cash.
-Checks must be payable to "Charlottesville Plastic Surgery" and received no later than 2 weeks before your surgery. - CREDIT CARDS: Visa, Master Card, Discover or American Express.
+It does not include management of complications or revisions. - Full payment of the quote is due at the preoperative appointment or at least 2 weeks prior to the surgery date. - We provide a number of payment options that may be used individually or combined according to your wishes. - CASH OR CHECK: Cash, cashiers or personal check.
+Checks must be payable to Charlottesville Plastic Surgery at least 2 weeks prior to surgery. - CREDIT CARDS: Visa, Master Card, Discover or American Express.

-- CANCELLATION POLICY
+▪ CANCELLATION POLICY